gtamas/etcdmanager/README.md

 ## Upgrading

 We don't have automatic updates yet.
-If you've already installed this product and would like to upgrade, you have to download the the new release.
+If you've already installed this product and would like to upgrade, you have to download and install the the new release manually.
 Please see our [releases](https://github.com/gtamas/etcdmanager/releases) page.

 As for the dev version, you may update that by the usual means (Yarn or Git).
 In any case, please read our [changelog](./CHANGELOG.md) for an overview of the most recent changes.